 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually spray cobwebs off the side of the house?
-Or, worse yet, power wash or paint every few years to get rid of built-up webs?
+Tired of having to continually clean spider webs off the side of the building?
+Or, worse yet, power wash or paint every few years to get rid of gathered webs?

-Something inching up on your body usually causes a number of reactions: annoyed at best, downright scary at worst.
+Something inching up on your body usually spurs a range of reactions: annoyed at best, downright scary at worst.

-In a world of unwanted crawling critters, ticks might be the most unwanted of all.
+In a world of surprising crawling critters, ticks might be the most unwanted of all.

-Occasionally, believe it or not, more is really less.
+Occasionally, believe it or not, more is actually less.
 Mosquito repellent spraying is a prime example.

 Ponder fertilizing your lawn.
 Do you really need six or seven applications?
 Of course not.
 Starter fertilizer in the spring, weed and feed in summer, and winterizer in the fall.
 Any more, and you risk doing more harm than good.